Petition fights Bluffton playground shutdown

-Playgrounds in Bluffton have been shut down since April.
-Now parents are upset and are fighting back online with a petition saying its time to reopen.
+Playgrounds in Bluffton have been closed since April but parents are fighting back online with a petition saying its time to reopen.

 “If tourists can come from other places bringing germs here, our kids can play in our playgrounds.”